 What is Python?

 Python is a high-level, interpreted, programming language developed by Guido Van Rossom and was first released in the year 1991.

 Okay!
 I got this, but why this one, why can’t we choose another one?

 If that’s your question then, the answer is, Python is a superb language for beginners as the syntaxes are easy to understand and not very complicated, but that doesn’t mean that python is not good.
 It is one of the most popular programming languages out there and the real-world applications of Python are infinite like Machine Learning, Deep learning, Developing games, Developing GUIs, Developing software, Scripting, Web-scraping, Web Development, Computer Vision and many more.

 And also one important thing is it also is an Object-Oriented Programming language.
 Which is a form of programming or you can say, a way of writing programs.
 We will dig deep into it, but for now, you should know that there are two ways of writing programs which is – Procedural Programming and Object-Oriented Programming.
 We generally works with Procedural Programming, OOP is used in where some sort of classes to be made like in Game Development.

 Another fact about is that Python is slower than other languages like C or C++ which is because C and C++ are written in such a way that the code is near to machine code which makes even less time for these languages to compile.
 But we don’t have to worry about speed.
 As Python is not that slow and anyway we would not be a concern with a difference of nano-seconds.

 So, that’s all for today, This class is over guys.
 We have a look into a lot of things today from basic to some-what a good understanding of Programming language and how it works.
 We will fig dive into it and we will start with Python, and believe it’s so freaking cool to know, how to code.
-So stay tuned, This is Professor Void, Signing Off.
+So stay tuned, This is Dolores Haze, Signing Off.